root-project/web/install/build_from_source.md

 ## ROOT, Python and PyROOT

 PyROOT, the set of Python bindings of ROOT, supports any Python version that is not [end-of-life](https://devguide.python.org/versions/).
-This means it supports the 5 latest major versions of Python 3 and Python 2 is not supported anymore.
+This means it supports the 5 latest major versions of Python 3.

 ROOT uses the standard [`FindPython3`](https://cmake.org/cmake/help/latest/module/FindPython3.html) from CMake to find Python at build time.
 You can give it [some hints](https://cmake.org/cmake/help/latest/module/FindPython3.html#hints) to find the desired Python installation.